 I have built in a 'local' ipn test page in the admin area from where you can test the basic operation of the system but without going through PayPal.
 When you use this method, the script does not wait for the IPN result to be returned from PayPal but always sets the various variables as though it has come through PayPal.

-You can test all aspects of the system, the emails, the updating of the database with sales information, logging in to the secure area and so on, but it does not test the exchange of IPN data to and from the PayPal site.
+You can test all aspects of the subscription process, the emails, the updating of the database with sales information, logging in to the secure area and so on, but it does not test the exchange of IPN data to and from the PayPal site.

-In PHP-SecureArea, recurring subscription signup has no effect and this test does nothing.
+In PHP-SecureArea script, recurring subscription signup has no effect and this test does nothing.
 A successful subscription payment IPN controls the sign up which is received when a sign up is made.

 This will cancel access to the secure area for the user which simulates the subscription cancel IPN from PayPal.